adityaknegi/Computer-Vision-Image-Filtering-and-Hybrid-Images/README.md

 ## HOW TO RUN
 Open matlab
-Firt go to  folder and type filename in matlab
+first go to  folder and type filename in matlab

 >>A1      ## Enter